cloudfoundry/stratos/CONTRIBUTING.md

 ## Code Changes

 Code contributions come in various forms and sizes, from simple bug fixes to implementation of new features.
-Before making any non-trivial change, get in touch with the Stratos UI developers first.
+Before making any non-trivial change, get in touch with the Stratos developers first.
 This can prevent wasted effort later.

 To send your code change, use GitHub pull requests.
 The workflow is as follows: